ajlr07/WHSTechNotes/journal.md

 using data like stats and net rating can help because it shows better how strong team is. computer progam can use this and run many times games and see patterns it can be more correct than person guessing Jobs for this is like sporst analysdt, statistican, and software engineer.
+# March 30, 2026
+to be honest i did not see the March Madness, so i can't say that soemthing suprisme, but i can tell that soemthing thta can sorprise just wiht read it, is that groups with lower category win against a high category group. i think some factors that are hard for computers to predict is team chemestry, because it is a feeling, and computers don' hace feelings, but some predictions that can be wrong even with sertain data could be injures and momentu. if a were building a program for it i think some struggle could be like to have all the atttention to dertime wich team win or whic one lose.